LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 2. Marketo

-These LinkedIn Lead Gen Forms by Marketo aim at advertising their latest post on Omnichannel marketing automation.
+These LinkedIn Lead Gen Forms from Marketo aim to promote their latest post on Omnichannel marketing automation.
 Users are directed to fill in their details to find out more about the post and submit them.

 3. Leadfeeder